tusharsadhwani/blog/src/pages/post/builtins.md

 >>> str.mro()
 [<class 'str'>, <class 'object'>]
 >>> bool.mro()
-[<class 'bool'>, <class 'int'>, <class 'object'>]
+[<class 'bool'>, <class 'int'>, <class 'object'>]  # Look!
 ```

 You can see from their "ancestry", that all the other data types are not "sub-classes" of anything (except for `object`, which will always be there).
 Except `bool`, which inherits from `int`.

 Now at this point, you might be wondering "WHY?
 Why does `bool` subclass `int`?"
 And the answer is a bit anti-climatic.
 It's mostly because of compatibility reasons.
-Historically, logical true/false operations tended to simply use `0` for false and `1` for true.
-In Python version 2.2, the boolean values `True` and `False` were added to Python, and they were simply wrappers around the integer values.
+Historically, logical true/false operations in Python simply used `0` for false and `1` for true.
+In Python version 2.2, the boolean values `True` and `False` were added to Python, and they were simply wrappers around these integer values.
 The fact has stayed the same till date.
 That's all.

 But, it also means that, for better or for worse, you can pass a `bool` wherever an `int` is expected: